jongrantwritescode/promptgen/evals/README.md

 ## How Evals Work

-The `evals/` directory contains all evaluation logic and test cases:
+The `evals/` directory contains all evaluation logic and test cases using the Evalite framework:

-1. **Evaluation Definition**: Each eval defines test cases, scoring functions, and evaluation logic
+1. **Evaluation Definition**: Each eval defines test cases, scoring functions, and evaluation logic using Evalite
 2. **Genetic Algorithm Training**: The genetic algorithm uses the evaluation logic during evolution
-3. **Manual Testing**: Standalone evaluation using Evalite framework
+3. **Built-in Scoring**: Uses autoevals library for standardized scoring metrics

 ### Workflow